Nutty

 Teaming up to buy a house with a partner, family member or friend could be a great way to get on the property ladder for the first time or to afford that dream property you’ve got your eye on.

 Thinking about getting a mortgage with someone else?
-Whether you’re toying with the idea of buying a home with your partner, or you’re umming and ahhing about whether or not to team up with friends or family, learn everything to do with joint mortgages here.
+Whether you’re toying with the idea of buying a home with your partner, or you’re umming and ahhing about whether or not to team up with friends or family, here's everything you need to know about joint mortgages.

 What is a joint mortgage?